 As stated, once a person is born they have the right to the best life possible, provided that they earn it, of course.
 Overcrowding, though, can make that possibility of a good life very dim.
 Even if there was not a climate crisis overpopulation in some areas around the planet is a big problem.
 Ask yourself this question.
 Are homo sapiens better and smarter than fruit flies in a jar?
 When I was a kid one of my science experiments was to place two fruit flies in a Mason jar along with some decaying fruit serving as a food supply.
 Within a couple of days the jar was full of flies happily flying around their little glass cage.
 A couple of days after that though, either the food was all used up and/or the flies ran out of oxygen, and all were dead.
 Granted, we can grow food, and plants help to recycle the atmosphere, but can we sustain life in our closed jar, Earth?

-I wonder if the human race will be like fruit flies in a jar, using up resources, not capable of adapting to a changing word.
-We will be asking ourselves if we want to live in a green world with less people, or a brown, crowded planet experiencing short, cruel, and brutish lives, as envisioned by philosopher Thomas Hobbes.
+I wonder if the human race will be like fruit flies in a jar, using up resources, not capable of adapting to a changing world.
+We currently are asking ourselves if we want to live in a green world with less people, or a brown, crowded planet experiencing short, cruel, and brutish lives, as envisioned by philosopher Thomas Hobbes.
 The choice is ours to make now.

 I’ll add ET reports should I come across those later tonight.